Jonathan Daw, Ph.D.

 Ph.D.
 Sociology, University of North Carolina, Chapel Hill, 2011.

 M.A.
 Sociology, University of North Carolina, Chapel Hill, 2007.

 B.A.
 Sociology and Government, University of Texas, Austin, 2005.

-Research and Teaching Interests: Gene-Environment Interplay, Health, Demography, Stratification, Quanitative Methodology
+Research and Teaching Interests: Gene-Environment Interplay, Health, Demography, Stratification, Quantitative Methodology

 Daw, Jonathan, Michael Shanahan, Kathleen Mullan Harris, Andrew Smolen, Brett Haberstick and Jason D. Boardman.
-Forthcoming.
-"Genetic Sensitivity to Peer Behaviors: 5HTTLPR, Smoking, and Alcohol Consumption."
-Journal of Health and Social Behavior.
-Press Coverage: Science News.
+2013.
+“Genetic Sensitivity to Peer Behaviors: 5HTTLPR, Smoking, and Alcohol Consumption.”
+Journal of Health and Social Behavior 54:1:92-108.